 PSHE is a school subject through which students develop the knowledge, skills, and qualities they need to keep themselves healthy and safe and prepare for life in modern Britain.
 Evidence shows that well-delivered PSHE programmes have a significant impact on both academic and non-academic outcomes for students.
-At OHA, our PSHE curriculum centres around six key values – self-regulation, participation, integrity, resilience, inspiration, and tolerance.
-Using the first letter of each of these values, we create SPIRIT learning: an inclusive and diverse curriculum of study.
+At OHA, our PSHE curriculum uses a spiral structure which means that we cover topics at an age-appropriate level and continue to revisit key topics as our pupils grow and mature.

 Our programme of study is bespoke to our local area.
 We use regional and local data to assess trends and make decisions on what our students should study to help prepare them for life outside the classroom.
-We couple this bespoke learning with the statutory requirements set out by the National Curriculum to ensure that our young people benefit from a variety of topics throughout their time at OHA.
+We couple this bespoke learning with the statutory requirements set out by the National Curriculum, and a range of visits from external agencies to ensure that our young people benefit from a variety of topics throughout their time at OHA.

 Schools, in partnership with parents, have a vital role in preparing children and young people to negotiate the challenges and opportunities of an increasingly complex world.
 Personal, social, health and economic (PSHE) education deals with real life issues affecting our children, families, and communities.
 It is concerned with the social, health and economic realities of their lives, experiences, and attitudes.
 It supports pupils to be healthy (mentally and physically); safe (online and offline) and equipped to thrive in their relationships and careers.

 Our scheme of learning has been designed to increase in maturity and challenge as your child grows.
 Topics are explored in appropriate depth based on their age.
 If you have any questions about out PSHE curriculum, please email [email protected] and we will get back to you as soon as we can.